Thinking about an LA to San Diego road trip?

 Traffic in Los Angeles is terrible (it is one of the worst in the entire world).
 You want to avoid freeways during rush hours (6:00-9:00 a.m., 4:00-7:00 p.m.).
 In this road trip, since you are traveling south, you are going to be driving against traffic in the morning (those are good news).

 Huntington Beach and Laguna Beach are popular vacation destinations.
-You can base yourself in one of them and stay the entire weekend.
+You can base yourself on one of them and stay the entire weekend.
 I encourage you to get to know more of these delightful beach towns.

 It is possible to find free parking in Huntington Beach’s backstreets (without restrictions).
 The only thing is that you may need to walk to the center.